This newly released Cassini image was taken during the flyby of Dione this past summer.

 The flyby of Dione (698 miles or 1123 kilometers across) during which this image was taken was the last close encounter with this moon during Cassini’s mission.
 The main goal of the flyby was to use the spacecraft as a probe to measure Dione’s gravity field.
 However, scientists also managed to take some very close images of the surface.
 All of the data will be helpful to understand the interior structure and geological history of this distant, icy world.

-This view is centered on terrain at 7 degrees south latitude, 122 degrees west longitude.
+This view is centered on terrain at 7 degrees south latitude, and 122 degrees west longitude.
 The image was taken in visible light with the Cassini spacecraft narrow-angle camera on August 17, 2015.